 Defendant Kevin Hargrave had the ability to control the corporate Defendant, participated in and had knowledge of its deceptive acts and practices.
-In his Admissions, Kevin Hargrave admitted that "he and Defendant Latrese Hargrave were the only officers and owners of the corporate Defendant."
+Kevin Hargrave admitted "he and Defendant Latrese Hargrave were the only officers and owners of the corporate Defendant."
 He also admitted that he "was the treasurer of Hargrave & Associates until April 30, 2007, and continued to participate in the business as an owner and manager."
-Mr. Hargrave admitted that he had the authority to control the "content of H&A's Web sites," the scripts used by H&A's telemarketers," and "the content and placement of Hargrave & Associates's marketing and advertising materials."
-Furthermore, he jointly controlled the finances of the corporate Defendant.
-He signed opening documents for corporate bank and credit card accounts and admitted that he used those accounts to pay personal and business expenses.
-116
+Mr. Hargrave admitted he had the authority to control the "content of H&A's Web sites," the content of scripts used by H&A's telemarketers," and "the content and placement of Hargrave & Associates's marketing and advertising materials."
+Further, he jointly controlled the finances of the corporate Defendant.
+He signed opening documents for